Juliano-Pasa/UrsoDaCopa/README.md

 Twitter Bot that counts down to FIFA World Cup Qatar 2022 every Friday.

 This project consists of a Twitter Bot that posts the same video every Friday but at different times of the day.
 It then collects data about the tweet several times, so this data can be analyzed to check if posting at different hours of the day has an effect on how popular the tweet can get.
+There are still some hardcoded numbers related to the usage of this specific bot, but there are plans to make everything editable in the future.

 The video used is not mine.